Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 ## Purpose:

-Fortitude gym is fictional gym created using HTML and CSS for my milestone project.
+Fortitude gym is fictional gym created using HTML and CSS for my first milestone project.
 It will provide users with information on the gym and it's services for existing and potential members.

 Gym owner would like to aqquire new customers and provide existing customers with any relevant information.